hhd-dev/ally-fix/readme.md

-One of the commands ran by asusctl to control when the leds were on **in laptops** (`0x5D, 0xBD, 0x01, X, X, X, X`) was run on the Ally instead of the proper command.
+One of the commands ran by asusctl to control when the leds were on **in laptops** (`0x5D, 0xBD, 0x01, X, X, X, X`) was run on the Ally instead of the proper command Armoury Crate.
 This unsyncs the zones of the Ally, causing single zone RGB modes to break.
 The single-zone functionality is only used by a single RGB mode in Armoury Crate:
 Rainbow mode when in the non-aura mode.